jlantos/insight-project/README.md

 Each event of the room stream contains the user id (uid), timestamp (t), new location (nl), and old location (ol) fields.
 While events of the sensor stream comprises of user id (uid), timestamp (t), and dose rate (dr).

 ### Spark Streaming
 Spark Streaming joins the two streams based on the user id and timestamp.
-...
+It calculates the average room dose rates based on the combined user signals then integrates both the user and room dose rates in a sliding time window.
 Since Spark Streaming defines the window operations based on incoming event time (instead of the timestamp contained in the data) each window is filtered to make sure that for each timestamp the last n events are summed.

 ### Data bases
 The resulting dose values are stored in Cassandra: partitioned by user id and clustered by timestamp (time is reversed for efficient last record lookups).